Sharswood • Blumberg

 Read more about Sharswood/Blumberg Project

-PHA rehabilitated Blumberg Senior Tower and renamed it Sharswood Tower.
+As a first step, PHA rehabilitated Blumberg Senior Tower and renamed it Sharswood Tower.
 The renovated 13-story building now features 94 affordable apartments for seniors.
 In addition, PHA converted all residents to project-based Section 8 vouchers.
 This conversion helped PHA secure financing for the $28 million renovation.

-A key part of the financing for this initiative was PHA securing a $20 million Choice Neighborhoods Grant from the U.S. Department of Housing and Urban Development.
+A key part of the financing for this initiative was PHA securing a $30 million Choice Neighborhoods Grant from the U.S. Department of Housing and Urban Development.
 This has helped leverage an additional $517 million in private and public investments so far, including $143 million through the award of federal Low Income Housing Tax Credits.

 Previous